Understanding Melatonin & Its Role In Combating Sleep Disorders

 It is possible to take too much melatonin supplements which can have a negative effect on the body's natural circadian rhythm, and cause other undesirable side effects.
 It is always best to consult your healthcare specialist to provide medical advice or ensure you are purchasing your melatonin supplement form a reputable supplier.
 Complementary health approaches, including melatonin use should always follow the correct dosage instructions.
 Taking melatonin can greatly assist in reducing sleep disorders if taken correctly.

-Do melatonin supplements work for Seasonal Affective Disorder?
+Do Melatonin Supplements Work for Seasonal Affective Disorder?

 Seasonal Affective Disorder or SAD is one type of brain disorder where a person's moods and mental states are linked to a change in seasons.
 These depressive states can be expected every year at the same time, or same season each year.
 Seasonal Affective Disorder can be linked to sleep disorders where a person struggles to fall asleep at night and then experiences daytime drowsiness - essentially experiencing a delayed sleep wake phase.
 Poor sleep quality leads to lower moods and essentially a seasonal depression.
 Melatonin supplements can assist with reducing the effects or severity of winter depression or SAD.
 Taking melatonin has been shown to assist with regulating the circadian rhythm which means high quality nighttime sleep and reduced daytime drowsiness.